Once you've installed Cyberduck, it's time to set up Cyberduck so you can upload your files to your apps.

 Select SFTP (SSH File Transfer Protocol) from the drop-down list at the top of the pop-up window.

 Enter your server's IP address in the Server field.
-Enter the username as serverpilot (or one of your other system users) and enter the password.
+For the username and password, enter the username and password of the system user your app belongs to.
 Place a check mark next to Add to Keychain.

 Since this is your first time connecting to your server, check the box next to Always and click Allow in the Unknown Fingerprint popup.